ElementWave/elastic-full-search/README.md

 ```

 ## Raw methods
-With a small change in the elasticsearch client using reflection, we can get adventage of a better performance removing unnecessaries *JSON.parse()* calls and using streams in **buffer mode** (the default stream mode).
+With a small change in the elasticsearch client using reflection, we can get adventage of a better performance and throughput removing unnecessaries *JSON.parse()* calls and using streams in **buffer mode** (the default stream mode).

 ## Usage
 ```javascript